 Traveling Away from Home

-Per Diems in the United States allowances generally cover (i) non-entertainment-related meal, (ii) incidental expenses and (iii) lodging or accommodation costs, known together as “travel expenses” or “travelling away from home expenses” incurred that are associated with a business trip.
+Per Diems in the United States allowances generally cover (i) non-entertainment-related meals, (ii) incidental expenses, and (iii) lodging or accommodation costs, known together as “travel expenses” or “traveling away from home expenses” incurred that are associated with business travel.
 “Travel expenses”, in this setting, do not include the actual cost of getting around by car or train or some other method, which are referred to as “transportation expenses.”

 Most of the continental U.S. is covered by the standard CONUS per diem rate of $149, made up of $94 for lodging and $55 for meals and incidental expenses.
 However, in fiscal year (FY) 2019, there are 325 Non-Standard Areas (NSAs) that have per diem rates higher than the standard CONUS rate.